gabotechs/dep-tree/README.md

 ## Motivation

-Large code bases with a lot of people working on them can get... complex.
-Maintaining organization and consistency across the project is crucial for scaling and maintaining it.
+As codebases expand and teams grow, complexity inevitably creeps in.
+While maintaining a cohesive and organized structure is key to a project's scalability and maintainability, the current developer toolbox often falls short in one critical
+area: file structure and dependency management.

-Luckily, the community has come up with very useful tools for enforcing this:
+Luckily, the community has come up with very useful tools for keeping our projects in check:
-- We have **type checkers** for statically ensuring correct interaction between pieces.
+- **Type checkers** ensure correct interactions between code segments.
-- We have **linters** for improving code quality and consistency.
+- **Linters** elevate code quality and maintain a consistent style.
-- We have **formatters** for ensuring consistent format across the code base.
+- **Formatters** guarantee a uniform code format throughout.
-- but what about file structure and file dependency management...
+- But what about file structure and file dependency management...

-Dep Tree is a tool that covers that last point.
-It helps developers maintain the project structure organized and consistent in its life-cycle, ensuring that nobody breaks this "harmony" by doing checks in CI systems.
+Dep Tree is a dedicated tool addressing this very challenge, it aids developers in preserving a project's structural integrity throughout its lifecycle.
+And with integration capabilities in CI systems, the tool ensures that this architectural "harmony" remains undisturbed.

 ## Dep Tree